wesonga/Asteroids-Pygame/README.md

 # Installation Instructions

-## 1. Ensure Python, pip, and git are installed:
+## 1. Ensure Python3, Pip3, and Git are installed:

 ### For Windows:
 #### Python: